Mariuszkarolonek/Mariuszkarolonek/README.md

 # About Me
- I'm a Certified Tester of ISTQB-FL,
+ I'm a Certified Tester of ISTQB-FL, I'm
 # Tools
 * MS SQL,
 * Postman,